 Route 66 through Illinois provides everything from culture and sophistication, to winding roads with seemingly endless rows of corn, to small towns with numerous vintage gas stations, motor courts, and cafes.

 The vintage highway generally follows Interstate-55 all the way to St. Louis, Missouri, crisscrossing the interstate, and meandering into the many small towns along the route.
 The State of Illinois has done a very good job of posting Route 66 with clearly marked signs, directing travelers when the road turns in the small towns and country roads.
 Many of the signs include both the new and old alignments.
 You will notice along your journey several sections where traces of no longer travelable old alignments appear on either side of the interstate.
 In other places, there are portions of the original road that are gravel but are still passable.

 On January 17, 1977, the original signs came down along the Mother Road in Illinois, replaced by the super-highway Interstate 55.
 But, as we all know, this piece of Route 66, as well as all of the rest, was not that easily forgotten.

 Begin your journey of the Mother Road at Jackson Boulevard and Michigan Avenue in Chicago and see the many historic sites of this major municipality.
 Like many large cities along Route 66, urbanization has taken over and you will have to search hard for vintage icons of the era.
-On your way out of Chicago you will pass through the suburb of Cicero, once a stand-alone town outside of Chicago that was riddled with tunnels and hidey holes utilized by Al Capone and his gang of bootleggers.
+On your way out of Chicago you will pass through the suburb of Cicero, once a stand-alone town outside of the city that was riddled with tunnels and hidey holes utilized by Al Capone and his gang of bootleggers.

 Head on to Joliet, where you can see the Rialto Square Theatre and Union Station.
 In nearby Wilmington, don’t miss the Gemini Giant, and in Braidwood, the Polk-A-Dot Drive-In provides a peek at life-size statues of James Dean, Elvis, and the Blues Brothers.